Summary

 The combustion-powered DS 3 is currently available with strictly petrol engine options – diesel models were available at launch, nut were removed later into the model’s lifespan.
 There is also an electric model called the DS 3 E-Tense.
 We have a separate page for the E-Tense here.

 An update to this model landed in the UK in Spring 2023.
-Renamed simply as DS 3, the ‘Crossback’ tag has been dropped (the same thing is also happening to the larger DS 7 Crossback), and the facelift also introduced a few minor exterior styling tweaks.
+Renamed simply as DS 3, the ‘Crossback’ tag has been dropped (the same thing also happened to the larger DS 7 Crossback), and the facelift also introduced a few minor exterior styling tweaks.

 The crossover has received praise for its distinctive design and good equipment levels.
 However, it has been criticised by the UK motoring media for prioritising style over substance, with material quality and practicality not matching the best of its rivals.

 Part of a very competitive small SUV sector, the majority of reviewers conclude that the DS 3 is a capable family-sized SUV that is hindered by the strengths of rivals – rivals that are often much cheaper.
-What Car? concludes that the crossover “trails its rivals for practicality, ride and handling”, while Parker‘s Luke Wilkinson says he feels unconformable recommending the DS 3 “without first trying to steer you towards a Ford Puma or one of the 3’s cheaper chassis siblings from within the Stellantis group.”
+Parker‘s Luke Wilkinson says he feels unconformable recommending the DS 3 “without first trying to steer you towards a Ford Puma or one of the 3’s cheaper chassis siblings from within the Stellantis group.”

 DS 3 highlights